MoT guide: how much does it cost, how long does it take and what happens if your car fails?

 A car may pass an MoT test but still be given what are called ‘advisories’.
 These are things the tester believes could be problems in the near future, such as tyres close to the legal limit or brake pads close to their minimum thickness.

-It makes sense to have them attended to, since they’re safety related.
-Also, if you’re trying to sell the car, a list of advisories may put a potential purchaser off buying it.
+It makes sense to have them attended to, since they’re safety-related Also, if you’re trying to sell the car, a list of advisories may put a potential purchaser off buying it as it can point towards deferred maintenance and repairs that will result in bills for the new owner.

 Why do MoT tests include a strict exhaust emission test?